 Clinical manifestations of deep vein thrombosis of the lower extremities:

-1. Weakness, fever.
+1. Weakness, increased body temperature.

-2. Swelling and pain in limbs.
+2. Swelling and pain in the limb.

 Thyrotoxic crisis

-What did not like:
+What I didn't like:

-What we liked:
+What I liked:

 1. Made very well, you can’t even see that these are fillings.
 As the doctors said, our child has teeth like a Hollywood star.